 Admissions criteria for Milstead & Frinsted Church of England Primary School

-The Governing Body is the admissions authority for Milstead & Frinsted Church of England Primary School.
-The Governors are planning to adminit (Published Admission Number) 15 children for Year R in September 2018.
 Children will be admitted without reference to ability or aptitude.
-Before the application of oversubscription criteria any child with a Statement of Special Educational Need naming the school will be admitted, in which event the Published Admission Number will be reduced accordingly.
+Before the application of oversubscription criteria any child with an Educational Healthcare Plan naming a specific school within the Academy will be admitted, in which event the Published Admission Number will be reduced accordingly.

 Medical, health, social and special access reasons will be applied in accordance with the school’s legal obligations, in particular those under the Equality Act 2010.
-Priority will be given to those children whose mental or physical impairment means they have a demonstrable and significant need to attend Milstead & Frinsted C of E School.
-Equally this priority will apply to children whose parents’/guardians’ physical or mental health or social needs mean that they have a demonstrable and significant need to attend a particular school.
-Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and Milstead & Frinsted C of E School.4.
+Priority will be given to those children whose mental or physical impairment means they have a demonstrable and significant need to a specific school within the Academy Trust.
+This priority will also apply to children whose parents’/guardians’ physical or mental health or social needs mean that they have a demonstrable and significant need to attend a particular school.
+Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a specific connection between these needs and the particular school that parents feel would be the only school who could accommodate these needs4.
 Children of Staff at the School

 Remaining places will be offered to children according to how near their permanent residence is to the school, with those living closer to the school receiving a higher priority.
-We use the distance between the child’s permanent home address and the school measured in a straight line using Ordnance Survey address point data.
-Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by Ordnance Survey.
-The same address point on the school site is used for everybody.
-The school uses measurements provided by the Local Authority and further information on how distances are calculated, the definition of a child’s home address, and how flats are treated for measurement of distance is available in the Admissions Booklets provided by the Local Authority.
+Nearness of children’s homes to school is measured by KCC as the distance between the child’s permanent home address and the school, measured in a straight line using the National Land and Property Gazeteer (NLPG) address point data.
+Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by NLPG.
+The same address point on the school site will be used for everybody.
 In the unlikely event that two or more children live at the same distance from the school and in all other ways have equal eligibility for the last available place at the school, then the names will be issued a number and drawn randomly to decide which child is given the place.
+Care Engage Inspire Achieve 5 www.thevillageacademy.co.uk The Village Academy Trust uses measurements provided by the Local Authority and further information on how distances are calculated, the definition of a child’s home address, and how flats are treated for measurement of distance is available in the Admissions Booklets provided by the Local Authority.

-For further information about Admissions including in the event of oversubscription, please see page 6 of our Admissions Policy.
+For further information on admissions including in the event of oversubscription, please see page 6 of our Admissions Policy.